-The Hudson Data Jam Competition is open to all current middle and high school students (grades 6-12) attending school in the United States.
+The Hudson Data Jam Competition is open to all current middle and high school students (grades 4-12) and Family Data Jam is open to students of all ages.
 Only eligible participants may submit projects and receive prizes.

 Previous entrants are encouraged to compete again in the Hudson Data Jam Competition, as long as they meet the above student eligibility requirements.
 Students are welcome to use the same dataset(s) they used in previous years, however, they must create a new project for the competition.
 Previously entered projects are ineligible.

-Project entries for the Hudson Data Jam Competition must be submitted online no later than 11:59pm EST on May 12, 2017.
+Project entries for the Hudson Data Jam Competition are due online by 11:59 PM EST on April 30, 2021.

 Student privacy is important to us.
 All adult team advisors will receive parental/guardian consent forms for permission of student participation and the release of limited personally identifiable student information (i.e., student name, grade level and gender, school name, hometown, photographs, video or audio files of the student, and project entry).
 These consent forms should be completed and signed for each participating student and returned to the student's team advisor.

 Team advisors are asked to handle the distribution and collection of parental/guardian consent forms for their student participants.
 To ensure receipt of materials, please submit all team members’ parental/guardian consent forms together.
-Completed forms must be received by the Cary Institute no later than May 12, 2017.
-These forms may be scanned or photographed and e-mailed to firstname.lastname@example.org or mailed to the following address:
+These forms may be scanned or photographed and e-mailed to email@example.com.

 By entering a project into the Hudson Data Jam Competition, the project creator(s), parent(s)/guardian(s), and the team advisor grant to the Cary Institute of Ecosystem Studies world-wide, royalty-free, non-exclusive license to use all materials submitted by the student teams into the Hudson Data Jam Competition for publicity purposes.